mrkkrp/cyphejor/README.md

 ## Usage

-First you need to set value of variable `cyphejor-rules`.
+First you need to set value of the variable `cyphejor-rules`.
 This variable contains rules that the package uses to generate new names for major modes from their symbol names (values of `major-mode` variable).